 If your child is a “grinder” his teeth may become more sensitive.
 The gnashing and grating associated with bruxism can eventually cause the tooth enamel to crack.

-Sometime it’s just a matter of improper brushing or a too abrasive toothpaste.
+Sometimes it’s just a matter of improper brushing or abrasive toothpaste.
 Appropriate dental care is especially important for the child who wears braces.
 Pediatric dentists and hygienists recommend that children brush in a circular motion using a soft bristle toothbrush.